-Addison Wallace is a junior at Wayne State University.
+Addison Wallace is a senior at Wayne State University.
 She is majoring in journalism and minoring in nutrition and food science.
 This is her third year being a Dean's Delegate.
 As a Dean's Delegate, she enjoys giving tours of the communication department.
 In addition, she is also a peer mentor for a course in the English department this fall.
 Addie is from Birmingham, MI and graduated from the Academy of the Sacred Heart, in Bloomfield Hills, in 2014. https://blogs.wayne.edu/waynestatebuzz/

 Christian Sands was born and raised in Detroit and graduated from the Detroit School of Arts.
 He is a senior in the music department studying cello performance.
 Christian has participated in several programs in the city including Detroit Symphony Orchestra Civic Youth Ensembles and Urban Stringz II.
 He is a member of the Wayne State Symphony Orchestra, Wayne State Wind Symphony, Grosse Pointe Symphony Orchestra and the Sposa String Quartet.
 He teaches private lessons at several locations across metro Detroit.
 Christian studies cello with Professor Marcy Chateaux and is aspiring to one day play in a professional music organization, where he hopes to inspire youth of all backgrounds.

 THEATRE AND DANCE

 Alyssa Grabinski is a second year student at Wayne State pursing a BS in Dance with an interest in Graphic Design.
 She is also the Vice President of the student organization Wayne Working Against Childhood Cancer.
 Alyssa is a member of Company One within the dance program and has worked with Illuminositi Dance Co.
 She hopes to impact her community with the arts and do it all with a smile. 😊